bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/build-an-application.md

 2. **Define application requirements**: Clearly define its requirements, including dependencies, external services and resource needs for scalability and high availability

-3. **Understand containerization**: Learn how Docker and containers impact deployment and management
+3. **Understand containerization**: Learn how to deploy and manage containers using technologies such as Docker or Podman

 4. **Learn Kubernetes fundamentals**: OpenShift is built on Kubernetes, so basic knowledge is essential